 - 1 box of fruit pectin crystals (such as Certo or equivalent.
 My box was 57 grams but I think they are pretty universally standard)

 - 4 cups sugar

 First, sterilize the jars, lids, and sealers by whatever method you choose.
 I washed them thoroughly with hot soapy water, then rinsed and drained.
 Then I put them in the oven at 275 degrees F for about 10 minutes.

 In the meantime, bring the wine, lemon juice and pectin to the boil in a large stainless steel pan, stirring frequently.

 Once the mixture is at a full boil, add the sugar and continue stirring.
-Bring back to a full rolling boil, stirring the entire time, and set timer for 2 minutes.
-Leave heat at medium high – stir for the entire two minutes.
+Bring back to a full rolling boil, stirring the entire time, and set the timer for 2 minutes.
+Leave heat at medium-high – stir for the entire two minutes.

 Once the timer goes off, remove from the heat immediately and pour into the sterilized jars.
 Seal asap and then set the jars aside for 24 hours where they can sit without being disturbed.